ARPA-SIMC/arkimet/doc/ds-simple.md

 file contents, and to support summary queries by merging existing summaries instead of recomputing them for all data queried.

+## General check and repack notes

+Since the dataset is intended for long-term archival, repack will never delete a data segment.
+All data segments found without a `.metadata` file or next to an empty `.metadata` file will always be rescanned.

 ## Check and repack on concat segments

 ### During check